konnektable/NestedNavigationService/README.md

-# Just a simple service to assist with Nested Navigation in Flutter...
+# Nested Navigation Service

 Ever tried to implement nested navigation in Flutter and found it a bit confusing and/or time-consuming for smaller projects?
 This package aims to solve just that.
 It creates an abstraction layer to be used when doing simple Nested Navigation.

-Developed by Kyriakos Giannakis (Technical Manager, Konnektable Technologies)
+:computer: Developed by [Kyriakos Giannakis](https://www.linkedin.com/in/kgiannakis/) (Technical Manager, [Konnektable Technologies](https://konnektable.com/))

-License: MIT
+:key: License: MIT

-## Package Requirements:
+## :package: Package Requirements:
 - Dart >= 2.12
 - A way to inject the service in the widget tree.
 I personally use [Flutter Bloc](https://pub.dev/packages/flutter_bloc), which in turn uses Provider but you can also use [Provider](https://pub.dev/packages/provider) directly if you don't use Bloc in your project.

-## Installation/Implementation:
+## :arrow_down_small: Installation/Implementation:

 - Step 1: Copy and paste the `nested_navigation_service.dart` file into your project.
 - Step 2: Initialize and inject it in your widget tree: